 - Handwritten notes.
 Mail thank you cards or postcards when customers make a big purchase, refer others or mark an anniversary.

 - Spotlight social shares.
-Reshare or feature testimonials, product photos or reviews from happy customers.
+Reshare or feature testimonials, product photos or reviews from happy customers on your website, social pages, and other marketing materials.
+Ask satisfied customers to leave reviews.
+With permission, detail how you solved issues.

 - Personalized promos.
 Gift customers special discounts on upcoming purchases or repeat purchases.